Treatment for Lung Siderosis

 Many people with siderosis in the lungs don’t require treatment initially.
 In fact, siderosis alone does not produce noticeable symptoms.
 The problem with this condition is its tendency to give rise to other, more serious chronic lung diseases, such as chronic obstructive pulmonary disease (COPD) and emphysema.
 These diseases cause disruptive symptoms like shortness of breath and persistent coughing, which can grow worse over time and substantially impact an individual’s quality of life.
 Traditional treatment methods for lung siderosis-related conditions are not curative and focus only on reducing symptoms, and can include corticosteroids, supplemental oxygen and breathing exercises.

 The Lung Institute offers a breakthrough in chronic lung disease treatment for patients who cannot find satisfactory symptom relief through traditional therapies alone.
-We specialize in autologous stem cell therapy – a natural, minimally invasive treatment that is performed on an outpatient basis over the course of two days.
-During this therapy, the patient’s own stem cells are harvested through either a blood draw or through a bone marrow procedure, processed in an onsite clinical lab and returned to the patient intravenously.
-Stem cell treatment has been shown to reduce lung inflammation and the severity of symptoms in certain cases.
+We specialize in cellular therapy – a natural, minimally invasive treatment that is performed on an outpatient basis over the course of two days.
+During this therapy, the patient’s own cells are harvested through either a blood draw or through a bone marrow procedure, processed in an onsite clinical lab and returned to the patient intravenously.
+Cellular treatment has been shown to reduce lung inflammation and the severity of symptoms in certain cases.
 In fact, more than 80 percent of patients who receive treatment at the Lung Institute report an improvement in overall quality of life.